grpc/proposal/A83-xds-gcp-authn-filter.md

 compatibility with Envoy.
 We would be open to future contributions from the OSS communicate to provide similar functionality for other cloud providers, in both gRPC and Envoy.

+Note that having the filter cache GcpServiceAccountIdentityCallCredentials instances instead of directly caching JWT tokens means that the cache semantics will be slightly different than Envoy: cache expiration will be based solely on last-recently-used time for each audience, not on the actual expiration time for the individual underlying JWT tokens.
+This is not expected to make much difference in practice, but it allows far cleaner code reuse in this design.

 ## Implementation